SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex3/README.md

 ## Summary

-You extended a standard Object Page using the flexible programming model: first adding a geo map custom section (AnalyticMap) to visualize flight routes, then enhancing the Bookings presentation with a metadata-driven FilterBar + Table combination in a custom section for scalable filtering of large datasets.
+You learned how to extend a standard Object Page: first adding a geo map custom section (AnalyticMap) to visualize flight routes, then enhancing the Bookings presentation with a metadata-driven FilterBar + Table combination in a custom section for scalable filtering of large datasets.
 You refined annotations (selection fields, semantic date filtering via `FilterRestrictions.AllowedExpressions`) and adjusted table columns/labels for clarity (Departure vs Destination).
 Finally, you implemented a controller extension (`onBeforeEdit`) to inject business validation and user confirmation for high-value travel edits using a lazily loaded dialog fragment.
-Together these steps demonstrate how to mix Fiori elements building blocks, annotations, and targeted custom code to evolve UX without sacrificing consistency, reuse, or maintainability.
+Together these steps demonstrate how to mix SAP Fiori elements building blocks, annotations, and targeted custom code to evolve UX without sacrificing consistency, reuse, or maintainability.

 ## What to do now?